aaronthangnguyen/cop4610-os/assignment2/report.md

 ## Design Choices

-- **Separate functions**: Utilizing distinct functions for FCFS and SJF enhances code organization, readability, and maintainability, enabling focused implementation and debugging.
+- **Separate functions**: Using distinct functions for FCFS and SJF improves code organization, readability, and maintainability, allowing focused implementation and debugging.

-- **Queueing principle for FCFS**: FCFS adheres to a queueing principle, executing processes in arrival order.
-Utilizing a prefix sum algorithm efficiently calculates waiting and turnaround times.
+- **Queueing principle for FCFS**: FCFS follows a basic queueing principle, executing processes in the order of arrival.
+It efficiently calculates waiting and turnaround times using a prefix sum algorithm.

 - **Greedy approach for SJF**: SJF employs a greedy strategy, selecting the process with the shortest burst time at each decision point to minimize the time for the next shortest job to execute.

-- **In-place swapping for SJF**: In SJF, in-place swapping dynamically reorders processes based on burst times, optimizing memory usage and computational efficiency while ensuring process identification consistency.
+- **In-place swapping for SJF**: In SJF, in-place swapping dynamically reorders processes based on burst times, optimizing memory usage and computational efficiency while ensuring consistent process identification.

 ## Challenges Encountered

-- **Accurate time calculation**: Precision in calculating waiting and turnaround times, especially for SJF, poses challenges due to dynamic process selection, requiring meticulous tracking of `current_time` and adjustments based on process arrival times.
+- **Accurate time calculation**: Precision in calculating waiting and turnaround times, especially for SJF, is challenging due to dynamic process selection.
+It requires meticulous tracking of `current_time` and adjustments based on process arrival times.

-- **Maintaining execution order for SJF**: Preserving execution order while selecting processes based on burst time presents challenges, necessitating careful selection of the index to swap within arrays.
+- **Maintaining execution order for SJF**: Preserving the execution order while selecting processes based on burst time presents challenges, requiring careful selection of the index to swap within arrays.

 ## Addressing Challenges